 1. Point Defiance Park, Tacoma

 In Tacoma’s answer to Vancouver’s Stanley Park, runners and walkers have access to a dizzying array of trails, both paved and unpaved, through the stunning old-growth forest (blessedly shady on sunny summer days).
-Drive around first to get acquainted and clock mileages for your run.
-Toddler diversions include the top-notch zoo and aquarium, rocky Owen Beach, a playground plus an adorable duck pond with a toddler-size bridge and island in the middle (a hit with fans of "Make Way for Ducklings").
-And don't miss the recently opened Dune Peninsula area with its epic slides!
+Drive around first to get acquainted and clock mileages for your run if you like.
+Toddler diversions include the top-notch zoo, rocky Owen Beach, a playground plus an adorable duck pond with a toddler-size bridge and island in the middle (a hit with fans of "Make Way for Ducklings").
+And don't miss the newer Dune Peninsula area with its epic slides!

 2. Tacoma Nature Center, Tacoma